nly8292/MISO/README.md

 ## Citation
-If you use this code for your research, please cite our paper <a href="https://doi.org/10.1016/j.jnucmat.2020.152082">Determining uranium ore concentrates and their calcination products via image classification of multiple magnifications</a>:
+If you use this code for your research, please cite our paper:

 ```
 @article{MISO,